In this article, you’ll learn all about tiered link building.

 Cheap Link Equity for SEO

 Acquiring high quality backlinks in a natural way is time-consuming and can also be expensive.
-You’re literally at the mercy of other website owners to add organic backlinks to your website whenever they see fit to do it.
+You’re literally at the mercy of other website owners to add organic backlinks to your website whenever they see fit to do it when solely using an organic link building strategy.

 Also, getting quality links can be expensive when try to establish those types of backlinks from trustworthy and credible websites.
 Many website owners will charge you a fee to put a backlink to your homepage or an individual web page.